Gluten Free Marble Kuglof Recipe

 Kuglof VS Pound Cake

 Kuglof is light and airy and is typically made with oil.
 Pound cake is rich and buttery and is made with butter.
-Check out of popular Gluten-Free Rice Flour Pound Cake.
+Check out this amazing Gluten-Free Rice Flour Pound Cake.

 close up of whole kuglof